martinboller/snipeIT-Install/README.md

 #### 2022-01-09 - Initial version
   Version 1.00

 >**Important: Do NOT use the process below for production, as Vagrant leaves some unfortunate security artifacts behind.
-The install-eramba.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**
+The install-snipe.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**

 ## Quick installation - If you just want to get on with it
 ### Packages required